Berkeley, California: Transportation

 Berkeley is served by Amtrak (Capitol Corridor), AC Transit, BART (Ashby, Downtown Berkeley Station and North Berkeley) and bus shuttles operated by major employers including UC Berkeley and Lawrence Berkeley National Laboratory.
 The Eastshore Freeway (Interstate 80 and Interstate 580) runs along the bay shoreline.
 Each day there is an influx of thousands of cars into the city by commuting UC faculty, staff and students, making parking for more than a few hours an expensive proposition.

 Berkeley has one of the highest rates of bicycle and pedestrian commuting in the nation.
 Berkeley is the safest city of its size in California for pedestrians and cyclists, considering the number of injuries per pedestrian and cyclist, rather than per capita.

 Berkeley has modified its original grid roadway structure through use of diverters and barriers, moving most traffic out of neighborhoods and onto arterial streets (visitors often find this confusing, because the diverters are not shown on all maps).
 Berkeley maintains a separate grid of arterial streets for bicycles, called Bicycle Boulevards, with bike lanes and lower amounts of car traffic than the major streets they often parallel.
+Attempts to improve the biking infrastructure in Berkeley have been met with controversy.
+In 2023, the Berkeley city council fired the city's top transportation official for a plan to remove dozens of parking spots on a street to build a protected bike lane.

-Berkeley hosts car sharing networks including Uhaul Car Share, Gig Car Share, and Zipcar.
+Berkeley hosts car sharing network Zipcar.
 Rather than owning (and parking) their own cars, members share a group of cars parked nearby.
 Web- and telephone-based reservation systems keep track of hours and charges.
 Several "pods" (points of departure where cars are kept) exist throughout the city, in several downtown locations, at the Ashby and North Berkeley BART stations, and at various other locations in Berkeley (and other cities in the region).
 Using alternative transportation is encouraged.

 Berkeley has had recurring problems with parking meter vandalism.
 In 1999, over 2,400 Berkeley meters were jammed, smashed, or sawed apart.
 Starting in 2005 and continuing into 2006, Berkeley began to phase out mechanical meters in favor of more centralized electronic meters.